Jefferson County Court Records Search

 Are Court Records Public in Jefferson County?

 The Wisconsin Open Records Law (Wis.
-Stat. § 19.31–19.39) establishes a strong presumption of public access to government records, including court documents.
-Under this statute, any person has the right to inspect records held by state and local government entities unless a specific exemption applies.
+Stat. § 19.31–19.39) establishes a strong presumption of public access to government records, court documents included.
+In plain terms, anyone can request to inspect records held by state and local government bodies unless a specific exemption applies.

-In Jefferson County, most circuit court filings — including complaints, motions, orders, judgments, transcripts, and docket entries — are open to public inspection and copying.
-Certain records, however, are restricted or sealed:
+In Jefferson County, most circuit court filings — complaints, motions, orders, judgments, transcripts, and docket entries — are generally open to public inspection and copying.
+That said, certain records are restricted or sealed:

-- Records sealed by court order — A judge may seal records to protect privacy, ongoing investigations, or other compelling interests.
+• Records sealed by court order — A judge may seal records to protect privacy, shield ongoing investigations, or address other compelling interests.

-- Records that would invade personal privacy — Personal identifiers and sensitive information may be redacted.
+• Records that would invade personal privacy — Personal identifiers and sensitive information may be redacted before release.

-The Wisconsin Court System also governs how long case records remain available online through WCCA.
-Criminal case files are retained by the Clerk of Courts for varying periods based on severity: Class A felony files for 75 years after final judgment, all other felony files for 50 years, and misdemeanor files for 20 years.
-A complete schedule of retention periods is available in Supreme Court Rule 72.
+The Wisconsin Court System also sets how long criminal case files stay on file at the Clerk of Courts: Class A felony files are kept for 75 years after final judgment, all other felony files for 50 years, and misdemeanor files for 20 years.
+You can find the full retention schedule in Supreme Court Rule 72.

-Redaction of protected information — such as Social Security numbers — is required before records are released.
-If you believe a record has been improperly withheld, the Open Records Law provides a process for challenging denials.
+Protected details — Social Security numbers, for example — must be redacted before any records are released.
+If you think a record has been improperly withheld, the Open Records Law includes a process for challenging that denial.

 Jefferson County Criminal Court Records

-The Criminal Division of the Jefferson County Circuit Court handles felonies and misdemeanors arising from violations of state law and county ordinances.
-The Circuit Court also hears cases for municipalities without their own courts, such as the City of Waterloo.
+The Criminal Division of the Jefferson County Circuit Court handles felonies and misdemeanors under state law and county ordinances.
+It also hears cases for municipalities that don't operate their own courts, including the City of Waterloo.
 Criminal case records from this division are open to the public.

 Circuit Court — Criminal Division